endorphin3d/endorphin/docs/stages/stage-2.md

 {% include docs-step.html
   heading="## Printing"
   image="/assets/images/docs/stages/stage-2/plating.png"
-  alt="Endorphin stage 2 plating"
   content=printing
 %}

 {: .note }
 A great help in mounting the rails is an [MGN12 alignment tool](https://www.thingiverse.com/thing:2368837).
 There are dozens of other options on Thingiverse and Printables.
-You'll want to print this tool before the next step.
+You'll want to print this tool before beginning the next step.

 {% capture left %}
 1. Loosen the X and Y belts then slide the Y belts out of the wheel plates.
 You won't be able to reuse these belts so you can toss them.